 Background

-The evolution of oil markets began in the 1970s after price jumps caused by the OPEC crisis shook up the world’s economies.
+The evolution of traded oil markets began in the 1970s after price jumps caused by the OPEC crisis shook up the world’s economies.
 Before the 1970s, ownership of producing assets was largely controlled by major oil companies.
 A shift of ownership and control occurred in the 1970s, tilting the balance of power towards countries and national companies.
 The change caused the majority of supply contracts to shift from fixed to flexible structures, to accommodate the increased risk.

 Early in the 1970s, the New York Mercantile Exchange (NYMEX) introduced new energy futures trading contracts for heating oil and residual fuel oil for delivery to Rotterdam.
 Even with the increased turmoil in the oil markets at the time, the contracts never really caught on with the industry, and soon died after their initial launch.